PhantomGamers/shco-wsf/README.md

 If the Aspect Ratio change doesn't work (i.e. you still have black bars in-game), try renaming the `SH9/Binaries/Win64/dsound.dll` to another dll name marked as supporting `x64` on [this list](https://github.com/ThirteenAG/Ultimate-ASI-Loader#description)

+If you get an error such as "Unable to load SUWSF.asi.
+Error:126", ensure you have the latest [64bit VC Redist installed](https://aka.ms/vs/17/release/vc_redist.x64.exe), alternatively use the [VisualCppRedist AIO](https://github.com/abbodi1406/vcredist) package which includes all versions of VC redist.

 ## Credits

 - Thanks to [@RoseTheFlower](https://github.com/RoseTheFlower/) for helping me with the FOV calculations!